 It is your responsibility to protect your password and guard against unauthorized use of services in your name.
 You can change your password by visiting the UM Change Password site.

 - Do not share your login and password.
 No one should ask you for it.
-Your password allows anyone to send an e-mail message in your name, log in to University resources such as Wolverine Access, as well as read, change or delete your private files.
+Among other things, anyone with your password can send an e-mail message in your name, log in to University resources such as Wolverine Access as you, and read, change or delete your private files.

 - Do not leave your computer unattended while logged in.
 Use a locked screen saver, or log out and log back in if necessary.